FSund/pteron-keyboard/README.md

 Check the [builds](/builds/builds.md) folder for more photos.
 The 56-key version shown in the photo above is built using 9 mm brass spacers.
 It can theoretically be built using spacers as small as 5 mm, but that requires very strict cable management.

-## PCB
+## Related projects
-A PCB version of the pteron is in progress here: https://github.com/kraken-jokes/pteron-pcb
+- PCB and acrylic case for the 56-key Pteron: https://github.com/kraken-jokes/pteron-pcb
+- 36-key split version with PCB and acrylic case designs: https://github.com/harshitgoel96/pteron36-split-keyboard

 ## Styles
 #### 38 keys